The Rich List (American game show): Tiebreaker

 If each team won one list, a sudden death tiebreaker was played.
 The host would give the category, both booths were switched on, and the teams took turns giving one answer at a time.
 To win the list and the game, one team would have to give a correct answer while their opponents missed.

-Bonus round (The Rich List)
+Bonus round (The Rich List/The Money List)

-The winning team was given a new category by Holmes and had the chance to supply up to 15 right answers.
+The winning team was given a new category by the presenter and had the chance to supply up to 15 right answers.
 Winnings increased after every third one as shown in the table below.

 If a wrong answer was given at any time, the team would lose all accumulated money for that bonus round, but previous winnings were safe.
 After every third answer, they could choose to stop (keeping all money won so far) or go on.
 Regardless of the outcome, they would have returned to play against a new pair of opponents; only a loss in the main game could have eliminated the champions.